PRIZM-Experiment/prizm-data-wrangling/README.md

 ### Container Design

-Below is a list of the PRIZM container's functionalities.
+The PRIZM container's functionalities are listed below.
 Select a constructor or method to learn more details about its functioning and usage.

 | Constructors | Methods |
 | ------------ | --------|